- About RPE tear / AMD

 Treatments such as the administration of VEGF inhibitors and photodynamic therapy (PDT) are used to inhibit neovascularization in patients suffering from wet (exudative) age-related macular degeneration.
 Although both treatments can maintain or improve vision, neither resolves the underlying disease.
 Furthermore, no effective treatments yet exist for dry (atrophic) age-related macular degeneration.

 iPSC Derived RPE Cells, The Treatment Healios Is Pursuing

-At Healios, we are pursuing the development of a novel treatment in which new RPE cells, prepared from iPS cells, are transplanted to the affected area since it is suggested that decline in function of RPE cells may cause both wet and dry AMD.
+At Healios, we are pursuing the development of a novel treatment in which new RPE cells, prepared from iPS cells, are transplanted to the affected area since it is suggested that decline in function of RPE cells may cause RPE tear and both wet and dry AMD.

 It is suggested that single treatment with the injection of cell suspension involving iPSC-derived RPE cells (liquid involving individually separated cells) or the transplantation of cell sheet consisting of iPS cell-derived RPE cells would be efficient, whereas the current standard treatment for wet AMD requires multiple administration to maintain vision.